jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 The table was a large one, but the three were all crowded together at one corner of it; ‘No room!
 No room!’ they cried out when they saw Alice coming.
-‘There’splentyof room!’ said Alice indignantly, and she sat down in a large arm-chair at one end of the table.
+‘There’s plenty of room!’ said Alice indignantly, and she sat down in a large arm-chair at one end of the table.
 ‘Have some wine,’ the March Hare said in an encouraging tone.
 Alice looked all round the table, but there was nothing on it but tea.
 ‘I don’t